darshil-2005/manaska/README.md

 Make sure you have the following installed:

 - [Node.js](https://nodejs.org/) on your machine.
-- [Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/install/) for running the PostgreSQL database.
+- [Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/install/) for running the PostgreSQL database (Not required if using an online)

 ---